 What You Actually Get

 You get a finished film, edited properly, colour corrected, and mixed so it sounds clean.
+You also get short documentary film production cut-downs for social and campaign use where needed.
 You also get versions that make it easy to use across your site and channels, without you having to figure out the technical bits.

-We keep delivery tidy and organised, with sensible filenames, and versions that match the places you’ll actually use them.
+We keep delivery tidy, with sensible filenames and versions that match where you’ll actually use them.
 It sounds minor, but it saves a surprising amount of time later.

 How We Approach A Brand Documentary

 We keep it calm and practical.
 First we agree the story thread and the purpose, what the film needs to do, and where it’s going to live.
-Then we plan what we need to capture so it feels like documentary rather than someone talking on a chair.
+Then we plan what we need to capture so it feels like documentary, not someone talking on a chair.
+The aim is to produce a documentary brand film that feels true to how your organisation actually works.

-Interviews are usually the backbone in a brand documentary, and b roll is the proof.
-We plan b roll around what actually shows competence, care, systems, detail, and real work, not just pretty shots.
+Interviews are usually the backbone, and b-roll is the proof.
+We plan b-roll around what actually shows competence, care, systems, detail, and real work, not just pretty shots.

 Filming stays low fuss.
-Small crew where possible, the right kit for the job, and a setup that lets people relax quickly.
-A brand documentary style depends on people feeling natural, not watched.
+Small crew where possible, the right kit for the job, and a setup that helps people relax quickly.
+This style depends on people sounding like themselves.

 Typical Length And Structure

-For most websites, 2 to 5 minutes is a strong range for a brand documentary film.
+For most websites, 2 to 5 minutes is a strong range.
 It’s long enough to feel real, short enough that people finish it.

-A common structure is simple.
-A quick opening that sets context, a human voice early, proof of the work through b roll, then the thread of the story, finishing with a sense of “now you know us”.
+A common structure is simple, a quick opening for context, a human voice early, proof through b-roll, then the thread of the story, finishing with a sense of “now you know us”.
 It doesn’t need a hard sell.

-For social, the cut downs are often 30 to 90 seconds.
-The shorter versions need different pacing, they’re not just random clips, they’re an intentional mini story that points people towards the full film on your site.
+For social, cut downs are often 30 to 90 seconds.
+They need different pacing, not random clips, more like a mini story that points people towards the full film on your site.

 Common Pitfalls, And How We Avoid Them

-Trying to sound bigger than you are.
-Viewers sense it, and trust drops.
-We keep the film confident but honest.
+Trying to sound bigger than you are, viewers sense it and trust drops.
+We keep it confident but honest.

-Over scripting the humans.
-It makes people sound stiff.
+Over scripting the humans, it makes people stiff.
 We use prompts and structure, but keep it natural.

-Making it look like an advert in disguise.
-Music choices, wording, and edit style all matter here.
+Making it look like an advert in disguise, music, wording, and pacing matter.
 We keep it grounded so it reads as real.

 Examples (With Labels)

-If you have examples ready, we can embed them here.
-If not, leave placeholders for now and label them properly, the label does a lot of work.
+If you’ve got examples ready, we can embed them here.
+If not, leave placeholders for now.
+The label does a lot of work.

 Example 1: Brand documentary for [Organisation Name], goal: [Trust building for enquiries], used on: [Homepage, About page], deliverables: [Main film, homepage cut, captions].